YungChunLu/Notes-of-Elements-of-Programming-Interviews/dynamic-programming.md

 ### BootCamp

 * Tips
   * What makes DP different than divide-and-conquer is that the same subproblem may reoccur.
   * The key to solving a DP problem efficiently is finding a way to break the problem into subproblems such that
     * the original problem can be solved relatively easily once solutions to the subproblems are available
     * these subproblem solutions are cached
+  * Consider using DP whenever you have to \*\*make choices\*\* to arrive at the solution.
+Specifically, DP is applicable when you can construct a solution to the given instance from solutions to sub-instances of smaller problems of the same kind.

 * Find the maximum sum over all subarrays of a given array of integer